 External storage enclosures, or adding a second or more hand drive to your desktop computer are a useful and increasingly popular way to expand digital storage; however it can be difficult to manage storage across multiple disks that may be both internal and external.
 Because each drive is seen and managed as a separate ‘volume’ or drive letter (C:, D:, E:, etc.), as users add drives to their computer or PVR, they are also adding complexity.

 When adding a new drive to a system that is already bursting at the seams with data, the user must recreate a file structure on the new drive.
 However, doing so creates a situation that fragments data across the two disks, forcing users to remember “Which drive holds which files?”
 This often results in users creating and maintaining duplicate folders such as a new ‘My Music’ or ‘My Pictures’ to store new content after the original disk is full.
 This additional complexity quickly leads to questions like, “Were mom’s birthday pictures on drive C: or E:?”

 The other option for users, of course, is to spend several hours reorganizing and migrating their data every time they get a new drive.
-However, even assuming that users are comfortable with finding and transferring their data, the consequences of forgetting to transfer some key bit of data can be severe.
+Even assuming that users are comfortable with finding and transferring their data, the hours it takes to transfer GB of data, and the consequences of forgetting to transfer some key bit of data can be severe.
 In addition, applications that have default save locations need to be retrained to save to new locations on the new drive.
 To make matters worse, some software may not allow multiple locations for content.
-They may expect all content to be in a single specified folder, preventing the use of a secondary drive letter.
+They may expect all content to be in a single specified folder (must always be drive c:), preventing the use of a secondary drive letter.
 While users can get more storage by adding a drive, it’s difficult to manage data across multiple drives.